Oliver Locker-Lampson: Post-First World War career

 From 1933 onwards, Locker-Lampson redirected his political ire against fascism both in Britain and in continental Europe.
 In July 1933 he introduced a Private member's bill to extend British citizenship to Jewish refugees from Nazi persecution, though it failed to become law.
 In September, he provided Albert Einstein with refuge at a camp on Roughton Heath near his home in Cromer in north Norfolk, after Einstein had received death threats while living in Belgium.
+A TV drama-documentary released worldwide by Netflix on 17 February 2024 included scenes recreating the Roughton Camp with actor Andrew Havill in the role of Oliver Locker-Lampson.
 He later worked to help other high-profile victims of fascism, including Haile Selassie and Sigmund Freud, as well as numerous ordinary Jewish people, whom he personally sponsored in order they might escape Nazi persecution in Germany and Austria.
 Some have called his efforts "exceptional in how he saved Jews from Germany."

 In 1934 he introduced a Ten Minute Rule Bill to ban the wearing of political uniforms - aimed at Oswald Mosley's Black Shirts (British Union of Fascists).
 The Bill did not become law, but a similar bill sponsored by the government did become law in 1936.
 In 1935 he was a founding member of Focus, a cross-party group opposed to the prevailing policy of appeasement of German and Italian aggression.
 In 1936 he was instrumental in the successful prosecution of the British fascist Arnold Leese for his publication of anti-Semitic literature.
 Throughout the 1930s he was one of the few Conservative MPs to continue to support Winston Churchill during his "wilderness years" of political isolation.

 Age and ill-health prevented him from taking a very active part in the Second World War, though he joined the Home Guard and continued to support Winston Churchill vociferously from the backbenches.
 He retired from politics at the 1945 General Election.